Working the Enquiry: Meetings: Purpose

 You need to

 - prepare yourself thoroughly, so that you have mastered the appropriate law and all the relevant facts, and

 - make it clear to the taxpayer and agent at the end of the meeting exactly what is required of them after the meeting, and follow-up with a letter EM1855.

 Interviews under caution are conducted by members of SI, in England and Wales, under the rules of the Police and Criminal Evidence Act 1984.
 Separate legislation applies in Scotland and Northern Ireland.
 Special procedures are applied to criminal cases and SI investigators employed on criminal work receive particular training in this respect.

 You must never conduct an interview under caution locally.
-If you feel that a case is of such seriousness that a caution is required then you must, in advance of the meeting, submit the case to the Evasion Referral Team (ERT) for advice.
+If you feel that a case is of such seriousness that a caution is required then you must, in advance of the meeting, submit the case to the Evasion Management Team (EMT) for advice.